-One of the most affected system of the body is the respiratory system.
+One of the most affected systems of the body is the respiratory system.
 Our body is made to function in a manner wherein we breathe in oxygen and release out carbon dioxide.

-However, when we are breathing in an environment where particles of size lesser than 2.5 micrometers are inhaled inside the lungs, causing a damage to one of the most important organ of the body.
+However, when we are breathing in an environment where particles of size lesser than 2.5 micrometers are inhaled inside the lungs, causing damage to one of the most important organs of the body.
 Thereafter, these particles are transported to the entire body through blood.

 Brain: Nervous System

-The harmful pollutants when enter the nervous system, made up of the brain, nerves and the spinal cord have shown systems causing Alzheimer’s disease and Parkinson’s disease.
+The harmful pollutants when entering the nervous system made up of the brain, nerves and the spinal cord have shown systems causing Alzheimer’s disease and Parkinson’s disease.